 Public XX documents from 1974-01-01 to 2016-12-31.

-The XX authority file lists all XX patent and XX utility model publications.
+The XX authority file lists all XX patent and, if applicable, XX utility model publications.

-Coverage according to document type and kind-of-document code (see Part 7.3 of the WIPO Handbook for details on kind codes):
+Coverage according to document type and kind-of-document code (see Part 7.3.2 of the WIPO Handbook for details on kind codes):